k8e/list-app/README.md

 # List-App
-Hard-coded list maker in the browser. <br />
+Simple jQuery list maker in the browser. <br />

 # To Do
 .
 Add back-end functionality <br />